erossini/SimpleUpdate/README.md

 </form>
 ```

 2. Next, the Post method of the Home controller handles the uploaded file.
-Itís set up to loop through multiple uploaded files, and upload each file separately.
+It‚Äôs set up to loop through multiple uploaded files, and upload each file separately.
 Updated from the original blog post, there are now two options.

 * Option A: convert to byte array before upload
 * Option B: read directly from stream for blob upload